AJAY0993/kata-scraper/katas/7-kyu/array-manipulation/README.md

  `[18, 63, 80, 25, 32, 43, 80, 93, 80, 25, 93, -1, 28, -1, -1]`.

-Your task is to create a function "arrayManip()" that takes in an array as its argument, manipulates the array as described above, then return the resulting array.
+Your task is to create a function that takes in an array as its argument, manipulates the array as described above, then return the resulting array.

 Note: Return a new array, rather than modifying the passed array.